 5.3.4.2.1.
 A scoreDrl resource on the classpath

-This is the easy way: the score rule live in a DRL file which is a resource on the classpath.
-Just add your score rules .drl file in the solver configuration:
+This is the easy way: the score rule live in a DRL file which is provided as a classpath resource.
+Just add the score rules DRL file in the solver configuration as a <scoreDrl> element: